billthefarmer/diary/data/help.md

 ## Index template
-The index template defaults to `<<date>>`, which gives an entry that looks like [Sunday 13 August 2022](#).
+The index template defaults to `<<date>>`, which gives an entry that looks like [Sunday 14 August 2022](#).
 The template uses the same rules as the entry template date code or pattern below.
-Text outside the angle brackets will be used unchanged, text inside the angle brackets will be interpreted as a date code or date pattern, as below.
+Text outside the angle brackets will be copied unchanged, text inside the angle brackets will be interpreted as a date code or date pattern, as below.

 ## Entry template